revou-fsse/my-login-register/Readme.md

 7. Login page when the user login with the correct account redirects the user to the homepage page

-8. Home page show user email
+8. Home page show user email and make CRUD features

 ## Screenshots